wolfSSL/wolfssl-examples/psk/tutorial-tcp-psk.md

     ``#include <pthread.h>``

 2. When creating multiple threads the state of variables can become an issue.
-Since in the example, CYASSL_CTX* is not changed after being initially set we can make it a global variable and allow all threads read access while they are processing without having to lock the memory.
+Since in the example, WOLFSSL_CTX* is not changed after being initially set we can make it a global variable and allow all threads read access while they are processing without having to lock the memory.

 3. After the main thread accepts a client, call the pthread_create function.